-It took More Than 200 Years, but the US Army is Finally Getting a Museum
+It Took More Than 200 Years, but the US Army is Finally Getting a Museum

 On the third floor, the museum will display artifacts from Japanese-American soldiers who fought for their country during World War II, even though their own government had questioned their patriotism and imprisoned their families in internment camps.
 “These artifacts are on display for the first time and telling a really important, but sensitive, story,” says museum spokeswoman Susan Smullen.

-Outside, in the Medal of Honor Garden, a black granite wall is engraved with the name of every Army Medal of Honor winner.
+Outside, in the Medal of Honor Garden, a black granite wall is engraved with the name of every Army Medal of Honor recipient.
 The museum will add to the wall over time.